HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Julia Child at KUHT

-Nearly 48 years after publication, the book Mastering the Art of French Cooking by Julia Child topped the best-seller list in 2009 following the movie released by Columbia Pictures, Julie & Julia.
+Nearly 48 years after publication, Julia Child’s book Mastering the Art of French Cooking topped the best-seller list in 2009, following the movie Julie & Julia, which was released by Columbia Pictures.

 From Wikimedia Commons, the free media repository.